 In this skating activity, kids are really challenging strength and balance.
 The carpeted surface is a slick and slippery surface when sliding with a non-resistant surface when sliding on a paper plate, wax paper, or cardboard.
 TO slide, you need to move the legs along without lifting along the carpet, using core strength to maintain balance.

 To move the feet, kids need to engage muscles of the core help maintain balance without falling or sliding.

 Tissue Box Ice Skates

 This is an activity that I remember doing as a kid.
 When the weather is too cold or icy to get outdoors, adding any vestibular or proprioception input can be just what the child with sensory needs craves.

 Incorporate proprioceptive input by using a blanket and pull your child around a carpeted area.
 Ask them to squat down to a skater’s ready position as you pull them, too.

 Try skating with the tissue boxes as an adult pulls the child along with a blanket or towel.
 Play tug of war with the blanket, too.

-Indoor Vestibular Sensory Activity for Kids
+Indoor Ice skating and Vestibular Sensory

 A child can work on vestibular input by skating fast from one target to another.
 Encourage them to position themselves in different ways as they skate around a carpeted room.